 Since the beginning, the laboratory founded by Yoshua Bengio has defined its projects based on real needs on the ground.
 These projects have a positive impact on people and humanitarian issues such as disaster management (in partnership with the Red Cross), agriculture, the environment, climate change, promoting diversity and inclusion (BiaslyAI), and promoting French in AI (Data Franca).
 With the Montreal Declaration, Mila has given itself the means to achieve its ambition to become the global authority in responsible AI development.

 Through its privileged position and unique model, Mila must contribute to the development of a stimulating research and innovation environment and the creation of a flourishing artificial intelligence ecosystem for the benefit of Quebec society.
-More informations.
+More information.

 Artificial Intelligence on a Social Mission